prasys/my-site/content/home/welcome.md

 widget: blank  # See https://wowchemy.com/docs/page-builder/
 headless: true  # This file represents a page section.
 weight: 20  # Order that this section will appear.
-title: "Welcome :wave:"
+title: "Kia Ora :wave:"
 subtitle: ""
 design:
   columns: '1'
 ---

-Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+I'm a PhD Student at University of Otago in Dunedin.
+Currently, I am working on some of the challenging areas in Natural Language Processing (NLP) which includes sarcasm detection and discourse analysis.
+I am currently being supervised by Associate Professor Andrew Trotman, Associate Professor David Eyers and Dr.Veronica Liesaputra.

-**Specialties:** Analytics & Data, Leadership, Programming, Strategic Planning, Writing & Editing
+**Specialties:** Data Mining, Natural Language Processing (NLP)